By Valerie C.

 Frustrated, I snapped at the service manager, “Well somebody has to!
 We have a list of issues as long as your arm, and only a year of warranty to get them addressed.”

 “The problem is,” he lamented, “that we can’t find techs experienced enough to work on these things.
 We’ll hire an HVAC guy but he won’t know the first thing about the plumbing, or vice versa.
+We can hire a furniture medic, but he has never seen RV appliances or slides or the Aqua Hot water system.
 We have three full-time techs training three guys, and we’re backed up.
 We aren’t taking any new customer appointments for two months.”

 With our expectations low, we left our RV home at the service center anyway.
-We packed up our belongings in our only two suitcases and as many boxes and bags as we could fit in the Hyundai Veloster, including the contents of the fridge and freezer.
-My sister and brother-in-law welcomed us to live with them for nearly two weeks in north Vegas.
+We packed up our belongings in our only two suitcases and as many boxes and bags as we could fit in the Hyundai Veloster toad, including the contents of the fridge and freezer.
+My sister and brother-in-law invited us to live with them for nearly two weeks in north Vegas.

 Mitch called the service center every few days.
 “The squeaky wheel gets the grease,” I would say, with my fingers crossed for good news.
 After a week, they reportedly had fixed the broken sliding doors, the bowed out wall covering, and the stuck storage tray in the basement compartment.
 They sealed the engine compartment to help prevent the soot problem we were seeing in the bathroom and bedroom.
 They replaced a missing LED in a headlight strip.
 They tightened the arm holding the critical side-view mirror so it wouldn’t vibrate so badly.
 They adjusted drawers so that they would latch securely.
 They reattached a water filter unit that was leaking.
-They repaired a torn awning (from a massive Tahoe Ponderosa pine cone falling on it from a heavenly height), and didn’t even charge us for it.
+They taped up an awning tear from a massive Tahoe Ponderosa pinecone that fell on it from a heavenly height, and didn’t even charge us for it because it wasn’t covered under warranty.
 They also performed a 6,000-mile service on the engine (which we did pay for).
 And on and on, down the list, until the Vegas Camping World had actually addressed the majority of the issues.
 Anything requiring parts, they agreed to order ahead so that we would have them for our next visit in December.

 Thanks to the Las Vegas Camping World, our faith in dealers and warranty work was restored.

 Experienced RVers will certainly identify with our story.
-They could have told us that half of our problem is with us, the owners, in learning how things work.
-The cooktop didn’t work because we didn’t have enough steel in our new conductive cookware (we ordered the wrong type).
+They could have told us that half of our problem is with us, the newbie owners, in learning how things work.
+The cooktop didn’t work because we didn’t have enough steel in our new conductive cookware (we ordered the wrong type, but P.S. the induction cooktop is a source of a lot of complaints even with the right cookware and it makes Val CRAZY.
+It takes 25 minutes to boil water).
 The windshield nightshade only goes down part way when the key is in the ignition.
-The jacks only operate when the engine is running.
-The slides won’t go out unless the key is in ACC position.
+Remember, the jacks only operate when the engine is running.
+Ohhh yeahhh, the slides won’t go out unless the key is in ACC position.
 That water pressure issue is less of a problem if you just avoid running the dishwasher and taking a shower at the same time (but it turned out to be a hose behind the dishwasher was kinked carelessly during installation).
 The fireplace might turn off mysteriously (and the central vac won’t run at all) if you’re running the clothes dryer because they both take a lot of power.
 The DirectTV satellite cable only comes on when a miraculous combination of factors comes together all at once…um…in other words, when Mitch is around, and sometimes not even then.
 I’m still learning the game of how to turn on the TV system (the score is probably about DirectTV, 8.
 Val, 0).

 Some issues remain, but a new home on wheels requires much time and patience and user training by fire.
 However, we can see the number of issues diminishing.
 We have hope!
 We no longer daily intone our mantra of two months ago: “Different day, different problem.”